stepper1029/Reversi/README.md

 controller. getColor allows the controller to access the color associated with the player in order to pass into model methods.
 A player can either be a human player or an AI player, which makes moves based on a strategy.
 It has the ability to register a PlayerActions listener to notify the controller when an AI player makes a move.
+The human player implementation just has stub methods because human players should interact with the game through the view and not through the player interface.

 ## Source organization:
 All components having to do with the model are in the src.cs3500.reversi.model package.
 This